How to Edit Scanned PDF Files Quickly

 Once OCR is complete, you will be able to edit the PDF file accordingly.
 Open the "Edit" tab to see the range of edits you can do to your scanned PDF file.

 Click any object in the PDF file to edit images and diagrams.
 You can delete the object by right-clicking it and choose the "Delete" option.
 You can also cut or copy objects using this step.
 Select the object to reposition it around your document.
-To add a new image file on the document, click the "Add Image" button.
+To add a new image file to the document, click the "Add Image" button.

 Step 4.
 Save Edited Scanned PDF